Uniara

 Uniara is a town and a municipality in Tonk district in the Indian state of Rajasthan.
 It is a tehsil of the Tonk district.

+History

+Uniara was a jagir under the rule of Jaipur.

 Geography

 Galwa dam, the eighth largest dam in Rajasthan, is three kilometers from Uniara.
 Uniara has major forest areas situated along the Aravalli Range passing through the major towns of Banetha and Kakod.
 The Banas River is a major river passing through the city.
 Major towns include Banetha, Kakod, Nagarfort, and Aligarh.